TheDreamer/TheDreamer.github.io/_posts/2014-07-21-bitlbee-update-forces-irssi-otr-update.md

 So, I took a stab at updating this port....and eventually got to where portmaster installed it.

-I might need more work to become a real port update, but I'm starving....
+It might need more work to become a real port update, but I'm starving....

 PR: 192026